Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

   - Add testing to backend

 - Infra-relatedish
+  - Change docker images for frontend and backend
   - Somehow get this out there, either do some magic with Trafeik and Docker Swarm or consider Dokku for backend
   - Otherwise docker-compose